Simulation Reset Detection Probability Calculator

 Suppose anomalies occur at an average rate of λ events per year.
 If you watch the simulation for T years, the expected number of anomalies is λT.
 In a Poisson process, the probability of seeing exactly k anomalies in that window is:

-You do not need this full formula to use the calculator, but it is the standard Poisson probability mass function.
-Two properties matter most here:
+You do not need the full probability mass function to use the calculator, but two features matter for interpretation:

 Step 2: Detection probability per anomaly

 Not every anomaly has to be noticed.
-Let pd be the probability that a given anomaly is detected or flagged as important by the simulators (or by monitoring systems in the simulation).
-Under the Poisson framework, “keeping” each event with probability pd just scales the rate:
+Let p_d be the probability that a given anomaly is detected or flagged as important by the simulators.
+Under the Poisson framework, keeping each event with probability p_d simply scales the rate.
+If the anomaly rate is λ per year, then the detected-anomaly rate is λ p_d per year.
+This is the classic thinning property of a Poisson process.

 Step 3: Reset probability given detection